saucelabs/sauce-docs/docs/api-testing/logger.md

 ### Review Results
 8. From Sauce Labs API Testing, open the **Logger** section.
   <img src={useBaseUrl('img/api-fortress/2021/09/logger.png')} alt="Logger UI"/>
-9. See the data related to the captured request.
+9. Inspect the data related to the captured request (e.g., Request and Response).
-10. Inspect the Request and Response.
-11. From here, you can see the call in the HTTP Client by clicking the **Open** button.
+10. From here, you can see the call in the HTTP Client by clicking the **Open** button.
 Optionally, you can generate a test here by clicking the **Generate Test** button.

 <img src={useBaseUrl('img/api-fortress/2021/09/logger1.png')} alt="Logger UI"/>